cpske/ISP/assignment/ku-polls/iteration2.md

 - at least 3 tests for `is_published`
 - at least 4 tests for `can_vote`

-Configure App

-- migrations run without error
-- loaddata works

-Run the App
+Run the App - Functionality

 - "/" redirected to "/polls/"
-- "/polls/" shows poll status (open or closed)
+- "/polls/" page shows poll status: open or closed
 - poll detail page has "Back to Index" or similar
 - can vote
 - polls results page has "Back to Index" or similar
-- links to view poll results w/o voting
+- link to view poll results without voting
 - cannot vote on closed poll, even using URL bar or HTTP client app